weibocom/nginx-upsync-module/README.md

 * stability

       Even if one pulling failed, it will pull next update_interval, so guaranteing backend server stably provides service.
+And support dumping the latest config to location, so even if consul hung up, and nginx can be reload anytime.

 * health_check